 Children are very clever.
 If you have a set time where you invite your child to the table to get on with some homework or reading, most likely you will get a very negative reaction.
 Children have something I call the ‘homework hunch’…they know it’s coming and they avoid it at any cost.
 Homework should be done with absolute concentration and by the end of this article if I can help your child enjoy their homework time then it is a win-win situation.

-Read further for some great advice and tips on how to get your child to benefit from their educational time:
+Advice and tips on how to get your child to benefit from their homework time

 - Try not to have a set time where you ask your child to get on with some work.
 When I had set times for my two kids I realised they avoided me and even got into a bad mood long before I called them.
 When you can give your child some time ask them over without arousing their suspicions.
 This is more likely to get them used to the idea without them leaving their concentration behind.
 It worked a treat with my two children as I noticed that the mood swings decreased and their concentration levels allowed them to enjoy what they were doing.
 So, next time take them by surprise!